Aviation High School’s Federal Aviation Administration Program Regulations and Information

 Both licenses require the completion of the FAA General curriculum before a student may be certified in either Airframe or Powerplant.

-Aviation High School Federal Aviation Administration Program Overview: Aviation High School’s aviation technician courses follow the guidelines within the FAA approved Operations Manual which organizes our FAA coursework as follows:
+Aviation High School Federal Aviation Administration Program Overview: Aviation High School’s aviation maintenance technician courses follow the guidelines within the FAA Airman Certification Standards (ACS) which provides the layout of our FAA coursework.

-• 12th Year – All courses are organized into 40-43 day rotations.
-Students will rotate through four FAA Airframe OR four FAA Powerplant areas.
+• 12th Year – All courses are organized into 40-day rotations.
+Students will rotate through four FAA Advanced Airframe OR four FAA Advanced Powerplant areas.
 Students may only take one license area (Airframe or Powerplant) in the senior year.

-• 5th Year (Optional and Available through Selection Process) – All courses are organized into 40 or 43 day rotations.
+• 5th Year (Optional and Available through Application and Ranking Selection Process) – All courses are organized into 40-day rotations.
 Students will rotate through four FAA Airframe OR four FAA Powerplant areas.
 Students may only take the license area (Airframe or Powerplant) that they did not receive in their senior year.

 For a license area (rotation) requirement to be certified for FAA completion a student must: